bigskysoftware/htmx/www/content/essays/why-tend-not-to-use-content-negotiation.md

 ## So What's The Alternative?

-The alternative is to, as I advocate in [Splitting Your APIs](@/essays/splitting-your-apis.md), erm, splitting your APIs.
+The alternative is, as I advocate in [Splitting Your APIs](@/essays/splitting-your-apis.md), er, well, splitting your APIs.
 This means providing different paths (or sub-domains, or whatever) for your JSON API and your hypermedia (HTML) API.